-As part of our goal to develop and disseminate educational materials on safe pain management practices for clinicians and patients, we provide free access to all PAMI products on our website.
-Materials are freely available to download and reproduce for educational and reference purposes.
-Once you review the materials, if you have any feedback (experiences, stories, comments, suggestions, or corrections) please email us at email@example.com.
+As part of our goal to develop and disseminate educational materials on safe pain management practices for clinicians and patients, we provide free online access to all PAMI products.
+Materials are available for download and reproduction for educational and reference purposes.
+If you have any feedback (experiences, stories, comments, suggestions, or corrections), please email us at email@example.com.

 The Medical Communication Cards are a tool for hospital, ED and EMS providers and their patients.
 The cards are designed to assist in communication with children and families, especially non-English speakers or non-verbal patients.
 The cards are available in English/Spanish and also English/Haitian Creole.

 The PAMI Discharge Planning Toolkit for Pain consists of an algorithm, a pain risk factor assessment form, 19 patient handouts and four videos.
 The patient handouts can be easily incorporated into ED, hospital and clinic discharge instructions via electronic medical record dot phrases.

 The PAMI educational videos were developed to provide tips for patients to manage pain after discharge.
 There is also a video overview of the PAMI Pain Management and Dosing Guide and a video guide to use the PAMI virtual reality viewer.

 Pain Coach and Toolkit Guide